dienggo/diego/README.md

 - app -> all logic of application requirement
     - controllers -> controller to consume on route
     - dto -> data transfer object (request, response)
-    - middlewares -> middleware of the app
+    - middleware -> middleware of the app
     - models -> model of database
     - repositories -> repository to encapsulation query or fetch data
     - services -> to build logic of the app